islet-project/islet/examples/veraison/RUN.md

 In details, it does a couple of things:
 * Cloning the `https://github.com/veraison/services` repo to `CCA/islet/exmaples/veraison/services` .
-* Applies `./veraison-patch` to fix things and `./veraison-no-auth-patch` to disable endpoints authentication.
+* Applies `veraison-gopls-version.patch` to fix compilation and `veraison-no-auth.patch` to disable endpoints authentication.
 * Builds Docker containers by running `CCA/islet/exmaples/veraison/services/deployments/docker/Makefile`.
 * Start `Veraison` by running `veraison start`.
 * Inserts the `./accept-all.rego` policy which makes `Veraison` accept all implementation IDs etc. (normally you are supposed to create a set of rules checking various parts of the attestation token).